What fruit and veggies are cheaper and in season in spring?

 What to skip?

-Summer vegetables such as courgettes, aubergines, peppers and tomatoes will start to come down in price by mid-November so hold off on those til then.
+Summer vegetables such as courgettes, aubergines, peppers and tomatoes will start to come down in price by mid-November so hold off on those till then.
 Root vegetables such as pumpkin start to get pricier at this time of year.

 Strawberries